lisamurphy788/mytaxfreeshopping/README.md

  ## Credits
-Most of this text from this site came from the process that is currently operates in.
+Most of this text from this site came from the process that it currently operates in.
 The rules in which the system operates are available on the irish revenues website.
 [Revenues Website](https://www.revenue.ie/en/vat/retail-export-scheme/vat-refund-agent.aspx)